ahaanlimaye/anonymity/README.md

 ```

 ## Usage
-Run anonymize.py in terminal with the following arguements:
+Run anonymize.py in command line with the following arguements:
-- Path to File (this can easily be done by dragging and dropping your file in the terminal window)
+- Path to File (this can easily be done by dragging and dropping your file in the command line window)
-- PII to anonymize (Called with "-i" option; Must use at least one ; Refer to PII table below)\
+- PII to anonymize (Called with "-i" option; Must use at least one ; Refer to PII table below)

 This Script creates a new anonymized file with the ending "_anonymized" in the same directory as the inputted file
 ```